nextflow-io/nextflow/docs/reference/syntax.md

 ### List

-A list literal consists of square brackets with a comma-separated list of zero or more expressions:
+A list literal consists of a comma-separated list of zero or more expressions, enclosed in square brackets:

 ```groovy
 [1, 2, 3]